TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-03-07-finalize-classes-automated-and-safe.md

 ### 3. Skip Mocked classes

-Its better to separate tests leaking requirements to your source code and use [bypass final](/blog/2019/03/28/how-to-mock-final-classes-in-phpunit).
+It is better to separate tests leaking requirements to your source code and use [bypass final](/blog/2019/03/28/how-to-mock-final-classes-in-phpunit).
 But maybe you don't want to deal with it right now.

-That's why we have `--skip-mocked` options, that keeps all mocked classes without `final`:
+That's why we have the `--skip-mocked` option that keeps all mocked classes without `final`:

 ```bash
 vendor/bin/swiss-knife finalize-classes app tests --skip-mocked